ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 - A string with a date, but no time component: `YYYY`, `YYYYMM`, `YYYY*MM`, `DD/MM/YYYY`, `DD-MM-YY` etc.
 - A string with a day and time: `DD`, `DD hh`, `DD hh:mm`.
 In this case `YYYY-MM` are substituted as `2000-01`.
 - A string that includes the date and time along with time zone offset information: `YYYY-MM-DD hh:mm:ss ±h:mm`, etc. For example, `2020-12-12 17:36:00 -5:00`.
-- A string that includes the date and time in a [syslog](https://datatracker.ietf.org/doc/html/rfc3164) datetime format.
+- A string that includes the date and time in the [syslog timestamp](https://datatracker.ietf.org/doc/html/rfc3164) format.
 For example, `Jun  9 14:20:32`.

 For all of the formats with separator the function parses months names expressed by their full name or by the first three letters of a month name.
 Examples: `24/DEC/18`, `24-Dec-18`, `01-September-2018`.